Dr. Pratik Bhandari

 Trajectory of my research and education

 I am a Research Scientist at the Nepal Center for Cognition and Society (NCCS).
 My work involves cross-cultural cognition research in low-resource settings in Nepal.
-I serve as Adjunct Faculty at the National Academy of Medical Sciences in Kathmandu.
-I am also a clinical and research consultant at a speech therapy clinic in Kathmandu.
+I serve as an Adjunct Faculty member at the National Academy of Medical Sciences, Bir Hospital in Kathmandu.

 Before returning to Nepal, I received my PhD from Saarland University, Germany (2022/23), working with Vera Demberg and Jutta Kray on the interaction of top-down and bottom-up processes in spoken language comprehension.
 Previously, I did my Masters in Cognitive Neuroscience of Language at the Basque Center on Cognition, Brain and Language (BCBL), Spain (2018), where I studied metacognition and bilingual language processing under David Soto’s supervision.